bsides-zh/bsides-zh.github.io/content/code-of-conduct.md

 - Unwelcome sexual attention
 - Questioning appropriate use of facilities by queer or non-conforming individuals
-- Advocating for, or encouraging, any of the above behaviours
+- Advocating for, or encouraging, any of the above behaviors

-# Enforcement
+## Enforcement

-**Participants asked to stop any harassing behaviour are expected to comply immediately.**
+**Participants asked to stop any harassing behavior are expected to comply immediately.**

-If a participant engages in harassing behaviour, event organisers retain the right to take any actions to keep the event a welcoming environment for all participants.
+If a participant engages in harassing behavior, event organizers retain the right to take any actions to keep the event a welcoming environment for all participants.
 This includes warning the offender or expulsion from the conference with no refund.

-Event organisers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.
+Event organizers may take action to redress anything designed to, or with the clear impact of, disrupting the event or making the environment hostile for any participants.